raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 <details>
 <summary>What if I can't find the GitHub repository I am looking for?</summary>
 <br>
-For more information about Ordnance Survey please contact us using the social links provided to the left.
+If you have a general enquiry around an OS product portolio please head to the product [website](https://www.ordnancesurvey.co.uk/business-and-government/products/finder.html) or use the social links provided to the left
 <br>
 <br>
 Our Technical experts, including those who author the resource on Github, are engaged with Github and can respond to you directly.